JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 patches/vcsRoots/<relative build configuration id>.kts
 ```

-Where <id> is uuid of the entity to which the patch is applied.
+Where `<id>` is the uuid of the entity to which the patch is applied.

 #### Patch example